-For example, a Configuration Manager version will drop from the matrix after support for that version ends.
-Similarly, support for Windows 10 versions like the Enterprise 2015 LTSB or 1511 will drop from the matrix when they are removed from support.
-See Deprecated operating systems for more information.
+For example, a Configuration Manager version drops from the matrix after support for that version ends.
+Similarly, support for Windows 10 versions like the Enterprise 2015 LTSB or 1511 drops from the matrix when they are removed from support.
+For more information, see Deprecated operating systems.

 - The following information supplements Supported operating systems for clients and devices.

 - If you use the Long-Term Servicing Branch of Configuration Manager, see Supported Configurations for the Long-Term Servicing Branch.

 |Windows 10 version||Configuration Manager 1702||Configuration Manager 1706||Configuration Manager 1710|

 (Also known as the Fall Creators Update)